-With the increase in demand for services within a climate of economic constraints there is a need to increase efficiency and effectiveness of service provision through new ways of working.
-We have started to see a shift towards more locally based services with a strengthening of intermediate and community based care.
-In Buckinghamshire we will continue to focus on prevention to maintain independence and giving choice and control to individuals supported by greater access to good information and advice.
+The council continues to work within a climate of economic constraints with the need to increase efficiency and effectiveness of service provision through new ways of working being more prevalent than ever before.
+We have started to see a shift towards more locally based services with a strengthening of intermediate and community based care, but we still need to continue to do more.
+In Buckinghamshire there will be a strong focus on early intervention and prevention this coming year to maintain independence and giving choice and control to individuals supported by greater access to good information and advice.